XueshunLin/Tensorflow-Multi-Variate-Time-Series-Analysis/README.md

 ## Data Description

 The dataset for this project was collected from IoT sensors affixed on Quantum computers in the laboratory.
-Data was aggregated in real-time in an InfluxDB database, known for handling time-series data.
+Data was aggregated in real-time in an time-series database

-These databases share a common structure, containing datasets for temperature (inside the fridge), maxigauge (pressure data), and cooling (cooling water temperature).
-Each record includes a unique identifier, sensor location channel, measurement value, and timestamp.
-The cooling datasets also feature an "io" column indicating the cooling pump's input/output channel.

 ## Anomaly Detection